albush/cszsa.com/content/training.md

 ### Intro to Improv

 This free one night drop-in class introduces the student to some basic improv warm-ups and exercises, allowing them an opportunity to see what our improv classes are all about.
 If you like this drop-in class, you'll love what you'll learn and how much fun you'll have in our Improv 101 classes.
+Check back later for our next Intro to Improv class.

 **Registration fee:** Free!